saklain10/saklain10/README.md

 ### My Latest Activities:

 * I’m actively exploring Next.js to build server-side rendered applications.
-* I’m currently working on a tourism website project.
-* I'm also building a blood donation platform where I used **React, Node.js, Express.js, and MongoDB** to manage data and user interactions.
+* I'm building a blood donation platform where I used **React, Node.js, Express.js, and MongoDB** to manage data and user interactions.

 ---